adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

         10) Explain Concurrent hash map . (and few more which I am not able to recall)

 # VM and optimisations.
-    Given a range of train start and end timings(when trains arrives and when trains departs from satation) find the minimum platform needed to accommodate all trains in station rotate a array of length L by k ,in o(n)
-    show the code for executor service with fixed thread pool and callable thread Random Song problem.
-Check Geeksforgeeks
-    Quick Sort Algorithm and its time complexity in best case & worst case
+    show the code for executor service with fixed thread pool and callable thread Quick Sort Algorithm and its time complexity in best case & worst case

 ## 2. Explain the internal working of hashmap.
 How get() and put() methods work internally?What happens if a null value is added?
 You have to explain hashcode() and equals() method in detail.